Updated: April 2025

 New South Wales Renewable Energy Initiatives

-NSW Climate and Energy Action states that over the past 5 years the share of wind and solar in the NSW electricity generation mix has more than tripled!
+NSW Climate and Energy Action states that over the past 5 years the share of wind and solar in the NSW electricity generation mix has more than tripled and now makes up 53% of the state’s energy generation capacity!
 Additionally, Australia New Zealand Infrastructure Pipeline reports that the NSW Government has committed to develop five Renewable Energy Zones (REZ) in the state.

 Check out CORENA’s NSW Projects